ysasalas/tabletop-scorekeeper/README.md

 # tabletop-scorekeeper
-A mobile app for tracking scores across card games with an intuitive and easy-to-use interface.
+A score tracking app designed for multiplayer card games, making it easy to keep score during gameplay.